 The council is pressing ahead with its ambitious projects, working alongside partners to attract additional investment for Basingstoke and Deane.
 As well as providing additional income for the council to help fund services, our strategic projects are helping to shape the future of the borough to ensure it remains a great place to live and work.

-Manydown Garden Communities LLP has been established to deliver a new garden community at Manydown with up to 3,520 homes and other facilities.
+Manydown Garden Communities LLP has been established to deliver a new garden community at Manydown with up to 3,520 homes, enabling infrastructure and a range of other community facilities.
 This reached a significant milestone in October 2024 with the purchase of the freehold of the northern part of the site.
-Following the purchase of the land, our development partner Urban&Civic can now start to prepare for early work to get the site ready for development including access for construction, roads and installation of utilities, before new homes can be built.
+Following the purchase of the land, our development partner Urban&Civic, has been progressing with enabling works k to get the site ready for development including construction access routes, preparation for the first access roads and installation of utilities, before new homes can be built.

 As an organisation, we are driving forward an ambitious transformation programme to speed up processes and improve customer access through better use of technology, giving customers more choice over how they communicate with and access council services.
 As part of this, we have created a more flexible working environment for our staff and making better use of technology to ensure we are working as efficiently as possible.